abdelrahman-mos/SpectreNetlistParser/README.md

 # SpectreNetlistParser
 A netlist parser for spectre netlists
 ## Future Work
-- Add terminals to readed subckts.
+- Add terminals to already parsed subckts.